amylyu1123/bank-marketing/README.md

 ## Introduction

-This project contains 4 phases, focusing on exploring multiple investigative questions using a real, open dataset of customers information from a Portuguese banking institution as follows:
+This project focuses on exploring multiple investigative questions using a real, open dataset of customers information from a Portuguese banking institution as follows:

-designed a relational schema capable of representing the dataset using common-sense principles implemented a relational schema using the SQL Data Definition Language cleaned this dataset using Pandas to prepare it for importing into a PostgreSQL database Used the SQL Data Definition Language to explore the dataset and answer questions about it Presented technical material to a technical audience
+- designed a relational schema capable of representing the dataset using common-sense principles
+- implemented a relational schema using the SQL Data Definition Language
+- cleaned this dataset using Pandas to prepare it for importing into a PostgreSQL database
+- Used the SQL Data Definition Language to explore the dataset and answer questions about it
+- Presented technical material to a technical audience

+We have the following 4 phases:

 #### Phase 1
 The domain of interest (Bank Marketing Campaign) was identified and the corresponding dataset was chosen.
 Designed and documented the relational schema, and came up with three investigative questions.